MKM Partners slashes price target on APA Corporation [APA] – find out why.

 APA will host a conference call Aug.
 4 at 10 a.m.
 Central time exclusively via the webcast link available on the company website to discuss the results.
 Following the conference call, a replay will be available for one year on the “Investors” page of the company’s website.

-APA Corporation represents 341.00 million in outstanding shares, while the company has a total market value of $11.01 billion with the latest information.
-APA stock price has been found in the range of $32.37 to $33.975.
+It opened the trading session at $35.962, the shares rose to $36.98 and dropped to $35.66, the range by which the price of stock traded the whole day.
+The daily chart for APA points out that the company has recorded 11.61% gains over the past six months.
+However, it is still -132.48% lower than its most recent low trading price.

-If compared to the average trading volume of 8.57M shares, APA reached a trading volume of 5915962 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 8.49M shares, APA reached to a volume of 8992244 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about APA Corporation [APA]: